akabe1/taskHijacker/README.md

 # Usage
-In order to run the taskHijacker script it is needed at least to specify an exploitation mode ('--misconfig_task'/'-m' or '--cuckoo_task'/'-c'), the victim app package-name, and the path where is located your harmless APK to turn into a malicious APK.
+In order to run the taskHijacker script it is needed at least to specify an exploitation mode ('--misconfig_task'/'-m' or '--cuckoo_task'/'-c'), the victim app package-name (or the target custom taskAffinity), and the path where is located your harmless APK to turn into a malicious APK.
 In particular, regarding the exploitation modes:
 * '--misconfig_task|-m' allows to exploit the Task Hijacing issues (1) and (2)
 * '--cuckoo_task|-c' allows to exploit the Task Hijacking issue (3)